KEY TAKEAWAYS

 Growth fluctuations

 Most IFAs come with the expectation that your business growth will pay for the interest charges you’re responsible for.
-But one of the biggest risks is if you end up having a lower rate of return than expected.
-If returns aren’t sufficient to cover your interest, you could have out-of-pocket costs for those fees — and that’s financial capital you could have put to better use.
+The biggest risk arises if you end up having a lower rate of return than expected.
+If returns aren’t sufficient to cover your interest, you could have out-of-pocket costs for those fees, and that’s financial capital you could have put to better use.

 Changing loan interest rates